 The Equinox system’s compatibility with storage

-Though SunPower does not manufacture batteries, their Equinox system is now compatible with battery options from other companies.
+When SunPower first released the Equinox system, they did not manufacture batteries.
 In June 2018, SunPower announced that these systems can be installed with two very popular home battery options: the Tesla Powerwall and sonnen eco batteries.
+Now, SunPower manufacturers the SunVault storage system, which was designed to pair perfectly with the Equinox system.

-Both batteries are lithium ion options, but one or the other may be better suited for you depending on your needs.
-One of the biggest differences between the two batteries is the sizes offered by both companies. sonnen batteries come in a wide range of sizes to meet varying needs, from 4 kilowatt hours (kWh) up to 16 kWh.
-The Powerwall, on the other hand, only comes in one size and has a 13.5 kWh capacity.
+All three batteries are lithium ion options, but one or the other may be better suited for you depending on your needs.
+One of the biggest differences between the two batteries is the sizes offered by the companies. sonnen batteries come in a wide range of sizes to meet varying needs, from 5 kilowatt hours (kWh) up to 20 kWh.
+The SunVault system comes in two sizes, offering either 13 kWh or 26 kWh, while the Powerwall only comes in one size and has a 14 kWh capacity.
 Prices of the battery will also differ depending on the manufacturer and the size of the battery you choose.
-Not including the cost of installation, the sonnen eco starts at a price of $9,950 for their smallest model.
-Tesla sells their Powerwall for $6,700, plus an additional $1,100 for supporting hardware.
+Not including the cost of installation, the sonnen eco starts at a price of about $10,000 for their smallest model.
+Purchasing and installing a Tesla Powerwall will cost you anywhere from $9,600 to 15,600 and SunPower has not released price information about their SunVault system.

-It’s worth noting that both battery options are not exclusive to SunPower.
-Both Tesla’s and sonnen’s batteries can be installed by a number of dealers and installation companies.
+It’s worth noting that both sonnen and Tesla battery options are not exclusive to SunPower.
+These batteries can be installed by a number of dealers and installation companies.
 SunPower has noted that in having two solar battery options, their dealers will have a choice of which battery option they want to primarily install, or install both.
 Customers will also have a choice of which battery they want to install with their solar panel system.
+SunPower does recommend that you pair their SunVault system with the SunPower Equinox.

 Should I purchase a SunPower Equinox system?